OpsLevel/community-integrations/custom_integration_mapping/PagerDuty/README.md

 Note: `.service.properties.pd_service_id` resolves via the property's **identifier**, not its display name — confirm this matches the identifier shown on your property's Edit page (Step 1) if you named it something other than `pd_service_id`, since identifiers are auto-generated from the display name and may not match exactly (e.g. spaces, casing).

 This is especially useful for Actions that trigger PagerDuty incidents directly from OpsLevel, where the Service ID needs to be passed in the payload.

+---

+### Important Considerations

+*   **Pagination**: This template does not paginate beyond `limit=500`.
+If you have more services than that in PagerDuty, some will not be synced.
+Verify your total service count in PagerDuty before relying on this integration for full coverage.
+*   **Alias matching**: The `opslevel_identifier` JQ expression above is a best-effort default, not a universal solution.
+Test it against a small number of services first (see Step 6) before trusting it across your full catalog.
+*   **JQ expressions**: Both the extractor and transform definitions use [JQ](https://jqlang.org/) syntax to parse and reshape API responses.
+If you're unfamiliar with JQ, [jqplay.org](https://jqplay.org) is a useful sandbox for testing expressions against sample PagerDuty payloads before wiring them into the live integration.

+---